Colorado Owner-Builder Permit Guide

 Legal Rights

-- Build single-family residence on property they own
+- Build a single-family residence on property they own

 Permit Costs